interstar/wchnt/wchnt-lang/doc/intro.md

 WCHNT is an OO language so behaviour is in the form of methods of classes which are invoked by sending messages to objects of those classes in a traditional way.

-We want to restrit mutability though, so the first of our behaviour phases or sections of the wchnt program is the "Reaction".
+We want to restrict mutability though, so the first of our behaviour phases or sections of the wchnt program is the "Reaction".

 In this section there is (almost) no mutation of objects.
 Methods are (almost) pure functions which return new data